thearaks/ProtesterCam/README.md

 ## Donating
 If you like this project and want to support its development:
+- Buy me a beer [via Beerpay](https://beerpay.io/thearaks/ProtesterCam)
-- Donate in EUR or USD [via Liberapay](https://liberapay.com/thearaks/donate)
+- Set up a recurring donation in EUR or USD [via Liberapay](https://liberapay.com/thearaks/donate)
 - If you use Brave Browser tip me in BAT!
     - If you don't use Brave Browser [learn more & try it](https://brave.com/onm771)!